amirh3sam/PostManAutomation_LocalHost/README.md

 At this point we need to capture the id from POST request

-We going back on our POST request and on Test tab need to save our jsondata into global variable
+We going back on our POST request and on Test tab need to save our ** json data into global variable **

 ![image28](https://user-images.githubusercontent.com/69331074/234322880-64993d78-8465-42fd-bf98-60c5f68ab7d0.png)